 Associate of Arts in Business*, 2010

-Grover Heard, 66, began his professional life at the age of 20 as an assistant manager at the WF Bell clothing store, but quickly moved into the oil and gas business, where he spent the next 40 years.
-Seven years ago, Grover opened his own oil field company, Gulf Coast Project Corporation.
+Grover Heard began his professional life at the age of 20 as an assistant manager at the WF Bell clothing store, but quickly moved into the oil and gas business, where he spent the next 40 years.
+A few years ago, Grover opened his own oil field company, Gulf Coast Project Corporation.
 He is also an ordained minister of the United Pentecostal Church International.

-Over his lifetime, Grover earned two management certificates (from Dale Carnegie and Chiles Offshore Drilling Company), but until two years ago had not experienced a formal college education.
+Over his lifetime, Grover earned two management certificates (from Dale Carnegie and Chiles Offshore Drilling Company), but had not experienced a formal college education.
 "I was not able to go to college as a young boy after high school.
-My father had cancer and I received a minor's release to work so I could help the situation."
+My father had cancer, and I received a minor's release to work so I could help the situation."

 When he did decide to enroll in college, it was because of his daughter's pursuit of higher education.
 "My middle daughter, Christie, enrolled at Ashford first and began telling my wife just how much she was enjoying it."
 The next thing they knew, the entire family was attending Ashford.
-Christie received her Bachelor's and is now enrolled in a Master's program; Grover's youngest daughter, Melanie, is currently pursuing her Associate's degree; and both of his sons-in-law have graduated with their Master's degrees.
-Not to be shown up by their children, Grover and his wife, Anna, both enrolled in and completed Associate's degrees.
+Christie received her Bachelor's and then enrolled in a Master's program; Grover's youngest daughter, Melanie, pursued her Associate's degree; and both of his sons-in-law have graduated with their Master's degrees.
+Not to be shown up by their children, Grover and his wife, Anna, both enrolled and completed Associate's degrees.

 Clay Duvall, one of Grover's sons-in-law, describes how inspiring it was to have such a great support system.
 "I appreciate all that my father-in-law has taught me in the years that I have known him.
 While I was in my Master's program, there were many times that I thought about quitting and every time I would look at him and think, 'If he can do it, so can I." Clay's wife, Melanie, echoes her husband's sentiments: "My dad is such a hard worker and it has been an inspiration for me to watch him achieve his goal.
 He is a great father in every way and this is just one more positive attribute to add to the wonderful person that he is."